learn-co-curriculum/dsc-gaussian-naive-bayes-lab/README.md

 ## Summary

 Well done!
 In this lab, you implemented the Gaussian Naive Bayes classifier from scratch, used it to generate classification predictions and then validated the accuracy of the model.
-If you wish to go further, continue on below with some optional extension exercises.